-Chelsey M. Snyder serves as Director of Operations and Head of Curriculum Development.
+Chelsey M. Snyder serves as Managing Director and Head of Curriculum Development.

 Like Arvin, Chelsey started tutoring other students at a young age.
 But while Arvin started around age thirteen, Chelsey started around age seven, helping struggling students in her mother’s classroom.
-She later distinguished herself academically, with perfect and near-perfect grades in her school’s most advanced classes.
-She graduated high school in only three years, but still took more AP classes than Arvin did in four.
+She later distinguished herself academically, and graduated high school in only three years, but still took more AP classes than Arvin did in four.

-In college, she continued to dominate academically, graduating with a GPA of 3.9 while also working 25-30 hours per week.
+In college, she continued to dominate academically, graduating with a B.A. in Economics and a GPA of 3.9 while also working 25-30 hours per week.
 By this time, she had seen what complete organization, total dedication, and absolute perfectionism could get from standard education.
 She had seen all that traditional education could offer.
 And she knew this: she could make something so much better.

-She joined Vohra Method in 2014, recognizing the potential of the popular D.C. based tutoring service.
-As students suddenly started coming in, via Skype, from all over the country, she enhanced and developed the existing curriculum to make better use of the online space.
-Weekly improvements in technique and content soon became the norm.
+She joined Vohra Method in 2014, recognizing the potential of the popular, nation-wide tutoring service.
+With more students coming in, via Slack, from all over the country, she enhanced and adapted the existing curriculum to make better use of the online space.

-Chelsey brings more than just military perfectionism to the Vohra Method.
+Chelsey brings more than just content creation to the Vohra Method.
 Her insights into educational psychology and cognitive development shape many of our methods and rules, allowing students to accomplish far more in less time.